MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 of snowice formation (a flood-freeze algorithm following Archimedes’ principle) turns snow into ice until the ice surface is back at :math:`z=0` (see Leppäranta 1983 :cite:`leppaeranta83`).
-The flood-freeze algorithm is turned on with runtime parameter :varlink:`SEAICEuseFlooding=.TRUE.`.
+The flood-freeze algorithm is turned on with run-time parameter :varlink:`SEAICEuseFlooding=.TRUE.`.

 .. _para_phys_pkg_seaice_advection: